What people ask about counselling

 What is the best way to get in touch?

 You can contact me directly by phone, message or email (see contact info).
 I aim to respond to any messages left on my voicemail within 24 hours.
-I maintain the same level of confidentiality for all such conversations as I do for our face-to-face meetings.
+I maintain the same level of confidentiality for all such conversations as I would do for any counselling session.

 How long will it take to get a first appointment?